 As part of an ongoing effort to hold banks accountable for their role in the foreclosure crisis that has affected more than 10 million families‚ 10 major banks have agreed to an $8.5 billion settlement.

-Our Los Angeles foreclosure attorneys understand that this agreement in particular is to settle claims by those who say they were wrongfully forced out of their homes when they should have been allowed to stay.
+Our Woodland Hills foreclosure attorneys understand that this agreement in particular is to settle claims by those who say they were wrongfully forced out of their homes when they should have been allowed to stay.
 The problem stemmed from banks’ failures to properly handle mortgage paperwork as well as follow appropriate protocol in the foreclosure process.

 This agreement effectively ends the independent foreclosure review process that had drawn criticism and ire for reportedly being neither independent nor impartial.